vinivendra/Gryphon/contributing.md

 1. Select `Arguments` on the top;
 2. Add `test.swift` and `--write-to-console`
-3. Optionally, add `-emit-swiftAST -emit-rawAST -emit-AST -emit-kotlin` as well to print the intermediate representations.
+3. You might also want to add `-emit-swiftAST -emit-rawAST -emit-AST -emit-kotlin` to print the intermediate representations, which can help debugging.
     ![The arguments section in Xcode's scheme editor](assets/images/contributing/contributing2.png)
 4. Close the scheme editor.

-These arguments can be used to translate the `test.swift` file in the current directory.
-Add this file to the project so you can edit it and use it for testing your contributions:
+These arguments will make Gryphon translate the `test.swift` file in the current directory.
+You can add this file to the project so that you can change it and use it to test your contributions:

 1. Hit **⌘+⌥+A** to open the file selector;
 2. Select the `test.swift` file;